Disappearance of Katrice Lee: Investigation

-The military police had jurisdiction worked with the West German civil police because the NAAFI building was within a German town located on civilian premises.
+The military police had jurisdiction and worked with the West German civil police because the NAAFI building was within a German town located on civilian premises.
 Both the military and German police believed Katrice had fallen into the nearby River Lippe and drowned, but no body was ever discovered.
 The German police refused to go to the press, and it was six weeks before an item appeared in the local newspaper.
 The investigation produced little result, and despite dredging the river and conducting house-to-house inquiries, no trace of Katrice was found.

-Police re-opened the case in 2000, after computer technology helped them to form an image of how she could look now.
+Police re-opened the case in 2000, after computer technology helped them to form an image of how Katrice might look in her twenties.
 People came forward who had never been interviewed, including a young man who had been standing behind the Lees at the checkout, and one of the checkout women.
 One woman also came forward to say that her boyfriend at the time, who was in the same regiment as Katrice's father, had confessed to murdering a child.
 The man now lived in Northumbria, and the military police interviewed him but he denied it, and the woman who gave the details died soon after, therefore ending the lead.
 Afterwards the military police told the family they thought he was probably a fantasist.

 Three possible sightings of Katrice Lee came after her story appeared on the BBC television show Missing Live, where during the show a digital rendering of the potential appearance of Katrice as a 29-year-old was shown.
 Natasha Lee, Katrice's elder sister, appeared on Crimewatch to highlight the appeal, after which an anonymous woman phoned and left a message on Richard Lee's answer machine, saying to "look for your daughter in France".
 The police took the answer machine tape away, but there was nothing more to the investigation.

 One line of enquiry followed by the police is that Katrice was intentionally abducted from the NAAFI complex, and has possibly been raised by another family in Germany, the United Kingdom, or elsewhere in Europe, unaware of her true identity.
-Lee was born with a distinctive condition in her left eye which would have required two medical operations to correct, they were appealing for medical personnel with knowledge of such operations to come forward if they had operated on a child.
-In April 2018, it was announced that the British Military police, in conjunction with the German police, would spend five weeks undertaking a forensic search on the banks of the Alme river.
-The search did not uncover any new information.
-In September 2019, a man living in Swindon, Wiltshire, England, was arrested in connection with her disappearance, though subsequently released without charge.
+Lee was born with a distinctive condition in her left eye which would have required two medical operations to correct; an appeal was made for medical personnel with knowledge of such operations to come forward if they had operated on a child.